yassinbenelhajlahsen/cisc4900/logs/week-2.md

 - Primary developer: finish code & tests (target: next 1–3 days)
 - QA/Dev: implement fixtures and run harness conversion (target: this sprint)
 - Project lead: review security checklist and confirm launch blockers (target: next team meeting)

-## Assumptions

-- Testing harness documentation and access to any required staging endpoints are available to the team.
-- EPCS enforcement requires role/permission checks that can be validated via automated tests.

----

-_Generated from raw entries for Feb 2–7, 2026._